tobiasGuta/Disaster-Mesh-Chat/README.md

 - BLE fallback or QR-code pairing

+### Example

+- This is a demonstration of how I want to apply this project using the ESP32 and LoRa: https://youtu.be/9azEfCQNhSA

 ### 🤝 Contributing
 PRs, bug reports, and feedback welcome!
 Let's make communication resilient AF ⚡